Jail Diversion Programs: Expectations Versus Reality

 Jail diversion programs are traditionally seen as an excellent alternative to incarceration.
 However, they are not without their limitations.
 Of course, there are numerous benefits to these programs.

-There are many pros and cons of jail diversion programs, and we hope to bring both sides to light.
+Jail diversion programs have many pros and cons, and we hope to bring both sides to light.

 Expected “Pros” of Jail Diversion Programs